buccancs/gsr_rgbt_project/docs/future_improvements.md

 - Implement additional feature extraction methods (e.g., optical flow, texture analysis)
 - Develop a feature selection module to automatically identify the most informative features

 **Rationale:** A more modular feature engineering pipeline will make it easier to experiment with different feature extraction methods and adapt to new research questions.
-This addresses the future consideration mentioned in implementation_notes.md.
+This addresses the future consideration mentioned in implementation notes.

 ### 2.2 Improved Thermal Data Utilization